google/codeworld/web/help/GuideUnit1.md

 ~~~~~

 **This program doesn't work!**  When you click the **Run** button, you should
+see an error indicator on the left.
+Mousing over the indictaor you will see
-see an error message: `Variable not in scope: nametag :: Picture`.
+the message: `Variable not in scope: nametag :: Picture`.
 This is your computer telling you that it doesn't know what `nametag` means!

 !!!
 Tip: Run your program often!